Irish Job Jokes at The Irish Gift House

 The boss, Mr. O'Shaughnessy, pulled up to work with his new exotic sports car this morning and Mick complimented him on his taste in automobiles.
 O'Shaughnessy replied, "Well, if you work hard, set goals, stay determined and put in long hours, I can get an even better one next year."

 "Mick was interviewing for a new job and the interviewer asked, "Do you have any special skills?"
 Mick responded, "I'm extremely quick at math."
 "Great!" said the interviewer, "What is 14 x 27?"
 Mick quickly answered "49."
 The interviewer said, "That's not even close."
-"Yeah," said Mick, "but it was fast."
+"Right," said Mick, "but it was fast."

 A tourist in Ireland had just finished dinner at a nice restaurant and was leaving a tip.
 Paddy, his waiter, witnessed the tourist place three nickels, neatly in a row, on the table.
 Paddy mentioned to the tourist that you could tell a lot about a person by the way they tipped.
 "Oh," said the tourist, "what can you tell about me?"
 "Well," said Paddy, the first coin indicates that you are organized and frugal."
 "That is true," the tourist says, "tell me more."
 "The second coin says that you are a bachelor."
 "That's amazing," says the tourist.
 "What does the third coin tell you?"
 Paddy continues, "The third coin tells me that your father was also a bachelor."